quanzhaoliang/MyRun-in-Kotlin/README.md

 <p>2.
 Open with Android Studio</p>

 <p>3.
-Run with an virtual or physical device with Google API 31 or higher</p>
+Run with a virtual or physical device with Google API 31 or higher</p>